If you want to lose weight, there’s no getting around the need to burn calories.

 White fat has negative effects.
 It leads to inflammation, insulin resistance, and fat buildup.
 Brown fat, on the other hand, helps you burn calories.
 This makes it great for losing weight (see studies from Annual Review of Nutrition, Current Opinion in Pediatrics, Frontiers in Immunology, and European Respiratory Journal).

 The calorie-burning potential of brown fat varies from person to person.
 Lean people tend to have more active brown fat than overweight people, suggests a PLoS One study.

-Recent studies on animals suggest that chronic exposure to the cold provokes a “browning” of white fat .
+Recent studies in Diabetes & Metabolism Journal on animals suggest that chronic exposure to the cold provokes a “browning” of white fat.

 Don’t worry—you don’t have to go down to the Arctic to enjoy the calorie-burning benefits.

 A study in the Journal of Clinical Investigation was conducted of healthy young men who were made to stay in a 66ºF environment for the space of two hours.
-All of them saw increased calorie burning, although the ones who saw the most change were the ones with the highest rate of brown fat activity .
+All of them saw increased calorie burning, although the ones who saw the most change were the ones with the highest rate of brown fat activity.

 Another study from the Journal of Thermal Biology looked at ten young men who were placed in a 62ºF environment for two hours.
-On average, they burned more than 164 calories per day than they did under normal circumstances .
+On average, they burned more than 164 calories per day than they did under normal circumstances.